 Angela developed ties to Habitat during her involvement with Lindsay Construction’s build.
 As a result of that experience, she strongly believes in Habitat and is really excited to contribute to the organization’s success.

 Risk & Governance

 Ms. Kimberly Stephens is a Chartered Accountant with more than 13 years of financial management experience across several industries.
-In her current position as Chief Financial Officer of Immunovaccine Inc., Kimberly works effectively with the executive team and Board of Directors and is responsible for producing quarterly and annual financial statements and reporting, budgeting and cash flow projections, analysis, evaluation, and planning related to business activities, strategic alliances, and financing activities.
-Her past roles include Director of Finance for a Canadian subsidiary of an international company, Germanischer Lloyd, Director of Finance for SolutionInc, and Audit Manager in the Assurance and Advisory group of PricewaterhouseCoopers.
+Her past roles include Chief Financial Officer of Immunovaccine Inc., Director of Finance for a Canadian subsidiary of an international company, Germanischer Lloyd, Director of Finance for SolutionInc, and Audit Manager in the Assurance and Advisory group of PricewaterhouseCoopers.

 Michael has a diverse background in accounting, financial services and human resources, having been working in these industries since 2006.
 Currently, Michael is employed with BMO Bank of Montreal as a Commercial Account Manager, where he is responsible for management of a large portfolio of business customers.